 Editorial

 When you come to Berlin you have to eat a Döner Kebap, it’s as simple as that.
 The warm meat sandwich with Turkish origins, in all its messy and juicy glory, is an integral part of Berlin’s food DNA.
 And with over 1000 Döner restaurants (some say 1500) scattered across the city, the next Döner shop is never more than a stone’s throw away in Berlin.
-Be it for a quick lunch, between work snack, or the 5am stomach filler after a night out, you can always count on the Döner to save you.
+Be it for a quick lunch, between work snack, or the 5am stomach filler after a night out, you can always count on the Döner to save you. (read HERE for our up-to-date list on the best döner spots in Berlin)

 Be it for a quick lunch, between work snack, or the 5am stomach filler after a night out, you can always count on the Döner to save you